HumeAI/hume-api-examples/evi-next-js-function-calling/README.md

 This will start the Next.js development server, and you can access the application at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/HumeAI/hume-api-examples/blob/main/LICENSE) file for details.